PHILADELPHIA's LEADING BRAIN INJURY LAWYERS

 Seeking Compensation Following a Traumatic Brain Injury

-While the specific damages that will be eligible for compensation will vary based on the unique circumstances surrounding your case, some of the common losses that a victim may recover from a traumatic brain injury claim include:
+As each case is unique, the specific damages eligible for compensation will hinge on the intricacies of your circumstances.
+However, there are several common losses that a victim may pursue through a traumatic brain injury claim:

 Pennsylvania Wrongful Death Traumatic Brain Injury Lawsuits